Melissa J. Perry, ScD, MHS

 Executive Director of Finance and Administration

-Lisa Joyner has worked with the College of Health and Human Services (previously the College of Nursing and Health Science) at George Mason University since 1997.
+Lisa Joyner has worked with the College of Public Health at George Mason University since 1997.
 She works closely with the Dean in forecasting, advising, and monitoring the college's budget.
 Lisa is responsible for ensuring that the college's fiscal and personnel activities are performed within the state and university's guidelines.

 Michelle L. Thompson, MBA